mahdibayouli/TicTacToe_Desktop_Application/README.md

 This project is a TicTacToe desktop application.
 It has three game modes: easy, hard and multiplayer.
 In easy mode, the computer randomly chooses an empty field, whereas in hard mode it uses an AI implemented with the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax).
 In both these single player modes, the user can either choose to play with X or with O.
-There is the options to restart the game and reset the score to 0.

 ## Overview